 Landscape Series: 1

 Landscape Series: 1 is 72 minute concert work for multiple chamber ensembles, 3-screen video projection, and 8.1 surround sound audio.
 This piece is a finalist for the Gaudeamus Award 2017.
+Here is a preview video of the performance of LS1 at Gaudeamus Muziekweek.
 The Landscape series is a collection of works that explore the notion of landscape through various combinations of field recordings, abstract video, and music written for chamber groups.
 This score is a realization of the series as a whole that consists of all the pieces interwoven into a 72 minute multimedia concert.

 The works that comprise the Landscape series are: